kevbuh/froog/README.md

 FROOG is a SUPER SIMPLE machine learning framework with the goal of creating tools with AI --> easily and efficiently.

+It's an end-to-end framework, encapsulating everything from ensemble trees to deep neural networks (still working on all that lol)

 # Installation
 ```bash
 pip install froog